If you’re thinking of studying abroad, look no further than New Zealand.

 You may be permitted to work part-time during your semester and full time during Christmas and New Year breaks, depending on the type of course you’re studying.

-If you’re an international student in New Zealand who has successfully completed a qualification that would qualify you for points for permanent residence, immigration policy helps you to enter the New Zealand work-force through -
+If you’re an international student in New Zealand and have completed your studies, immigration criteria allows you to enter the New Zealand work-force through –

 These special work categories are designed to enable international students to find skilled employment in New Zealand that is related to their completed course, and thereby increase their chances of securing permanent residence through the Skilled Migrant Category